DOVER KENT ARCHIVES

 Above photo 1940 kindly submitted by Chris Buckingham.

-The pub was destroyed by a delayed action bomb on Friday 27th September 1940, the bomb went through the Landlady's bedroom but did not go off, just missing her bed but went off while the bomb disposal was trying to defuse it.
+The pub was destroyed by a delayed action bomb on Friday 27th September 1940, the bomb went through the Landlady's bedroom but did not go off, just missing her bed and plunged through the bar narrowly missing lunchtime drinkers, including Maidstone and District bus crews waiting for their Friday pay, but went off while bomb disposal men from the Royal Engineers was trying to defuse it.
+Two sappers being killed and the pub being completely destroyed.

 From the Dover Express, Friday 11 October, 1940.